Kirk Hammett: Early life

 Hammett was born on November 18, 1962, in San Francisco, California, and raised in the town of El Sobrante.
-He is the son of Teofila "Chefela" (born Oyao) and Dennis L. Hammett (a merchant mariner).
-His mother is of Filipino, specifically Cebuano, descent and his father was of English, German, Scottish, and Irish ancestry, although he has referred to him as a "a full-blooded Irishman who liked to drink and liked to scrap.
+He is the son of Teofila "Chefela" Hammett (née Oyao) and Dennis L. Hammett (a merchant mariner).
+His mother is of Filipino, specifically Cebuano, descent and his father was of English, German, Scottish, and Irish ancestry, although he has referred to his father as a "a full-blooded Irishman who liked to drink and liked to scrap.
 He was always fighting people, even fighting his friends.
 He would get together with my uncles and it was just one big fucking toxic soup of masculinity, and that’s what I came out of."

 He attended De Anza High School in Richmond, California.
 While attending De Anza High School, he met Les Claypool of Primus, and they remain close friends.

 Hammett has a well-known passion for horror movies that stretches back to the late 1960s.
 After spraining his arm in a fight with his sister at age five, Hammett's parents placed him in front of the television.
 It was during this time that he first watched The Day of the Triffids.
 After that, Hammett found himself drawn to his brother's Frankenstein figures and began spending his milk money on horror magazines.
 For the better part of the next decade, Hammett dove deep into the horror scene.

 Hammett began showing an interest in music after listening to his brother Rick's extensive record collection (which included Jimi Hendrix, Led Zeppelin, and UFO).
 He began selling his horror magazines to buy music records, which led him to properly picking up the guitar at age 15.
 Hammett's first guitar was (in his own words) a "wholly unglamorous" Montgomery Ward catalog special, which was accompanied by a shoebox (with a four-inch speaker) for an amp.
 After purchasing a 1978 Fender Stratocaster copy, Hammett attempted to customize his sound with various guitar parts before eventually buying a 1974 Gibson Flying V.